validatedpatterns/agof/README.md

 ./pattern.sh make legacy_from_os_install INVENTORY=(your_inventory_file)
 ```

 In this model, you provide an inventory file with up to two fresh RHEL installations.
 The model is tested with one AAP and one Hub instance.
 (Many other topologies are possible with the AAP installation framework; see the Ansible Automation Platform Planning and Installation guides for details.)
 If you need to install a pattern on a cluster with a different topology than this, use the API install mechanism.
 This mechanism will run a (slightly) opinionated install of the AAP and Hub components, and will add some conveniences like default execution environments and credentials.
-Like the "API" install, the install will then be handed over to a `controller_config_dir` you define.
+Like the "API" install, the install will then be handed over to a `agof_controller_config_dir` you define.

 The reason for making this a separate option is to make it easy for those who are not used to installing AAP to get up and running with it given a couple of VMs (or baremetal instances).
 Requirements for this mode are as follows: